dbushenko/trurl/README.md

 All the templates are stored in $HOME/.trurl/repo.
 There are two types of templates: projects and files.

 * Project template is just a tar archive which is unpacked in specified directory.
+Template files should have extension '.template' and use the same mustache syntax as templates for command 'new'.
 * File template is a file in Mustache format.
 It may have any extension, but if not supplied while running 'trurl new ...' then extension '.hs' will be used.